Wireless Remote Control with micro:bit

 2.1 Remote Control

 For this part of the experiment, we will use the same method as experiment 1 to transmit a command.
-As soon as a certain combination of buttons are pressed on the gamer:bit, the attached micro:bit will transmit one command to a receiving micro:bit.
+As soon as a certain combination of buttons are pressed on the controller:bit, the attached micro:bit will transmit one command to a receiving micro:bit.
 For debugging purposes, we are going to have a short animation when the buttons are pressed for feedback.

-If you have not already, insert one micro:bit into the gamer:bit's carrier board.
+If you have not already, insert one micro:bit into the controller:bit's carrier board.
 Make sure to insert the micro:bit with the LED array facing up (the same direction as all of the buttons) as explained in the micro:arcade kit experiment guide.
 We’re continuing on from experiment 3.
 Make sure to check out the guide before continuing on.

 Then connect the micro:bit to your computer via USB cable.